cloudflare/cloudflare-docs/content/api-shield/security/jwt-validation/_index.md

 Endpoints must be added to [Endpoint Management](/api-shield/management-and-monitoring/) for JWT Validation to protect them.

-A JWT Validation configuration consists of creating a Token Validation Configuration by adding your JWT signer’s public JSON Web Key Set (JWKS) and a JWT Validation Rule by specifying which hostnames and endpoints should be included for validation.
+A JWT Validation configuration consists of creating a Token Validation Configuration by adding your JWT signer's public JSON Web Key Set (JWKS) and a JWT Validation Rule by specifying which hostnames and endpoints should be included for validation.

 ### Add a Token Validation Configuration